How-to Guides, Postage and Mailing, USPS

 Commingling and Co-Palletization

 Commingling helps reduce postage and delivery costs.
-Commingling is a process where multiple companies combine and organize their mailings to send to targeted neighborhoods or zip codes to qualify for volume and other postal discounts.
+This is a process where multiple companies combine and organize their mailings to send to targeted neighborhoods or zip codes to qualify for volume and other postal discounts.
 Commingled mail qualifies for discounts because it’s already sorted to its final destination.
-Co-palletization is combining trays of mail into pallets.
-The difference between commingling and co-palletization is that with commingling you share space inside a tray and with co-palletization you are sharing space on a pallet, with both providing discount opportunities.
+Co-palletization is the combination of trays of mail into pallets.
+The difference between commingling and co-palletization is that with commingling, you share space inside a tray and with co-palletization, you share space on a pallet, with both providing discount opportunities.
 You just need to determine the best option for you.

 USPS Postage Promotions